 Mean score of companies in the Air Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Caap reported total carbon emissions of approximately 17,495,160 kg CO2e, with Scope 1 emissions at about 14,906,810 kg CO2e and Scope 2 emissions at around 2,588,350 kg CO2e.
-The company has disclosed emissions data across multiple regions, including significant figures from Italy, where emissions reached approximately 7,602,000 kg CO2e in the same year.
-In 2022, Caap's emissions were approximately 17,840,000 kg CO2e, with Scope 1 emissions at about 14,631,180 kg CO2e and Scope 2 emissions at around 3,208,000 kg CO2e.
-The company has shown a commitment to transparency by disclosing emissions across all three scopes (1, 2, and 3) in previous years, including 2020 and 2021.
-Despite the substantial emissions figures, Caap has not set specific reduction targets or initiatives as part of their climate commitments, indicating a potential area for future improvement.
-The absence of documented reduction targets suggests that while the company is actively reporting its emissions, it may need to enhance its climate strategy to align with industry standards and expectations for sustainability.
+In 2023, Caap reported total carbon emissions of approximately 17,495,160 kg CO2e, with emissions from Scope 1 at about 14,906,810 kg CO2e and Scope 2 at around 2,588,350 kg CO2e.
+The company has disclosed emissions data across all three scopes in previous years, with significant emissions recorded in 2022, where total emissions reached about 17,800,000 kg CO2e.
+In 2021, Caap's emissions were approximately 7,412,000 kg CO2e in Italy, with Scope 1 contributing about 5,015,000 kg CO2e and Scope 2 at around 2,392,000 kg CO2e.
+The company has not set specific reduction targets or initiatives as part of its climate commitments, indicating a potential area for future development in sustainability practices.
+Overall, Caap's emissions profile reflects a substantial carbon footprint, particularly in its operations across various regions, including Italy, Uruguay, and Argentina.
+The absence of defined reduction targets suggests that while the company is actively monitoring its emissions, there is an opportunity to enhance its climate strategy moving forward.

 Access structured emissions data, company-specific emission factors, and source documents